PubInv/OSMS-OKHs/README.md

 ## Process and Timeline (Updated Alongside Progress)
 **December 2024**

 Members of the project team discussed the OKH formatting and exceptions to accomodate the varied data available for each project.
 Moved several project datasets from the .json OSH-Registry under Public Invention to the OKH repository.
+Modified the original template from [OSEGermany](https://gitlab.com/OSEGermany) to a more simplified version tailored to the needs for this project.

 ## Important notes:
   * These are .toml files.
 If interested in learning more, check out this link:[TOML](https://toml.io/en/)
-  * This project is in partnership with both [Public Invention](https://www.pubinv.org/volunteer/) and [OSMS](https://opensourcemedicalsupplies.org/).
+  * This project is in partnership with both [Public Invention](https://www.pubinv.org/volunteer/) and [OSMS](https://opensourcemedicalsupplies.org/), with collaboration from members of [OSEGermany](https://gitlab.com/OSEGermany).
 Check out their websites if you would like to get involved in similar projects.
   * Not all of the projects listed in the files were created by Public Invention or OSMS.
-If interested in building one, please see the licenser contact information.
+Many were created during the Covid-19 pandemic, from various institutions and individuals who wanted to bridge the gap of need for PPE, ventilators, and similar medical devices.
+If interested in building one, please see the licenser contact information and reach out to the original creators.

 ## Contributers
   * Robert L. Read (<read.robert@gmail.com>): Provided project direction, organization, and leadership for the OKH team.